Dubai ranks first in Arab World as 'best maritime capital' of 2024

 Dubai is ranked first in the Arab world and 11th globally in the list of “The Best Maritime Capitals in the World for the Year 2024”.

-This was revealed at an international report launched recently in Singapore by DNV and Menon Economics, companies specialising in evaluating maritime capitals worldwide.
+This was revealed in an international report launched recently in Singapore by DNV and Menon Economics, companies specialising in evaluating maritime capitals worldwide.

 Dubai has moved up two places compared to the previous report in 2022.